Hey hey! i'm christina topacio.

 Culinary Studio Founder • Brand Strategist • Experience Designer

 Flavor first.
 Connection always.
-Memories at the core of it.
+Memories at the core.

-Salo Salo is not catering.
-It’s a studio practice.
-Every plate, every table, every pour is built to feed both the appetite and the space you're existing in.
+Salo Salo isn't catering.
+It's a studio practice — where every plate, every tablescape, every pour is designed to feed your appetite and the room you're in.
+Food, yes.
+But mostly, it's a feeling.

 (IYKYK)

-We may have met somewhere along the way — might know me as the one connecting the dots between brand, culture, and community.
+We may have met somewhere along the way — if not, think of me as the one connecting the dots between brand, culture, and community.

 Or maybe just met having a taste of one of my grazing landscapes or salted honey vanilla bean butta.

-It’s all the same throughline — shaping ideas into something you can taste, hold, or share.
+It’s all the same throughline tho — shaping ideas into something you can taste, hold, or share.

 I create dining experiences that feel like your memories, rooted in flavor, culture and a 'damn, one last bite'.